alteryx/evalml/docs/source/install.md

 EvalML includes several optional dependencies.
 The `xgboost` and `catboost` packages support pipelines built around those modeling libraries.
 The `plotly` and `ipywidgets` packages support plotting functionality in automl searches.
 These dependencies are recommended, and are included with EvalML by default but are not required in order to install and use EvalML.

-EvalML's core dependencies are listed in `core-requirements.txt` in the source code, while the default collection of requirements is specified in `setup.cfg`'s `install_requires`.
+EvalML's core dependencies are listed in `core-requirements.txt` in the source code, while the default collection of requirements is specified in `pyproject.toml`'s `dependencies`.

 To install EvalML with only the core-required dependencies with pypi, first download the EvalML source [from pypi](https://pypi.org/project/evalml/#files) or [github](https://github.com/alteryx/evalml) to access the requirements files before running the following command.